2006 Detroit Tigers season: American League Division Series

-The final out kicked off a joyous celebration of players and fans throughout Comerica Park and Downtown Detroit.
-The celebration even included Kenny Rogers pouring champagne over a Detroit Police officer's head.
-In the process of winning the final three games, the Tigers held the fearsome Yankees lineup scoreless for 20 2/3 consecutive innings (from the 4th inning of Game 2 until the 7th inning of Game 4) while scoring 17 runs in that span.
+The final out kicked off a celebration of players and fans throughout Comerica Park and Downtown Detroit.
+The celebration included Kenny Rogers pouring champagne over a Detroit Police officer's head.
+In the process of winning the final three games, the Tigers held the Yankees lineup scoreless for 20 2/3 consecutive innings (from the 4th inning of Game 2 until the 7th inning of Game 4) while scoring 17 runs in that span.

 American League Championship Series

 The Tigers faced the Oakland Athletics, winners of the American League Western Division, marking their first postseason matchup since 1972.

 The A's had defeated the Twins in a three-game sweep in the ALDS.

 The Tigers won Game 1, 5–1, as Nate Robertson scattered six hits and three walks over his five shutout innings.
 In the fourth inning, with men on second and third and nobody out, Robertson memorably struck out the side to preserve his own victory.

 Detroit won Game 2, 8–5.
 Oakland had an early two-run lead before the Tigers' four-run fourth inning gave them the lead for good.
 Seldom-used outfielder Alexis Gómez got the surprise start as the designated hitter.
 Gómez hit a homer and drove in four runs, providing another example of Jim Leyland pushing all the right buttons this season.

 Returning to Comerica Park for Game 3, the Tigers shut out the A's, 3–0 behind Rogers who allowed only two singles and ran his scoreless streak to 15 innings.
 The A's did not get a hit off relievers Fernando Rodney and Todd Jones.
 The two hits were the fewest allowed in a postseason game in franchise history.

 In Game 4, with Detroit looking for the sweep, Oakland jumped out to an early 3–0 lead.
 The Tigers fought back with two runs in the fifth inning, on RBI doubles by Granderson and Monroe, before Magglio Ordóñez tied it with a solo home run in the sixth.

 In the bottom of the ninth with the game still tied, two outs and Polanco and Monroe on first and second base respectively, Ordóñez hit his second home run of the night, a three-run walk-off home run off of A's closer Huston Street that sent the Tigers to their first World Series since 1984.
 The Pennant was the 10th in Tigers history, and the ALCS was won on a walk-off home run for only the third time ever.

 Both prior instances were by the Yankees: in 1976 when Chris Chambliss homered to defeat Kansas City and in 2003 when Aaron Boone hit a 10th inning home run to beat the Boston Red Sox.